 There was increase in cytochrome F420 indicating archaeal growth.
-The archaea can synthesise and use cholesterol as a carbon and energy source22-24.
-The archaeal origin of the enzyme activities was indicated by antibiotic induced suppression.
-The study indicates the presence of actinide based archaea with an alternate actinide based enzymes or metalloenzymes in the system as indicated by rutile induced increase in enzyme activities22-24.
-The archaeal beta hydroxyl steroid dehvdrogenase activity indicating digoxin synthesis and archaeal cholesterol hydroxylase activity indicating bile acid synthesis were increased22-24.
-The archaeal cholesterol oxidase activity was increased resulting in generation of pyruvate and hydrogen peroxide22-24.
-The pyruvate gets converted to glutamate and ammonia by the GABA shunt pathway.
-The archaeal aromatization of cholesterol generating PAH was also detected22-24.
-This indicates archaeal cholesterol aromatase activity.
+The archaea can synthesize and use cholesterol as a carbon and energy source.22-24 The archaeal origin of the enzyme activities was indicated by antibiotic induced suppression.
+The study indicates the presence of actinide based archaea with an alternate actinide based enzymes or metalloenzymes in the system as indicated by rutile induced increase in enzyme activities.22-24 The archaeal beta hydroxyl steroid dehydrogenase activity indicating digoxin synthesis and archaeal cholesterol hydroxylase activity indicating bile acid synthesis were increased.22-24 The archaeal cholesterol oxidase activity was increased resulting in generation of pyruvate and hydrogen peroxide.22-24 The pyruvate gets converted to glutamate and ammonia by the GABA shunt pathway.
+The archaeal aromatization of cholesterol generating PAH was also detected.22-24 This indicates archaeal cholesterol aromatase activity.
 The archaeal cholesterol side chain oxidase activity generates butyrate and propionate.
-Thus archaeal cholesterol oxidase, cholesterol aromatase, cholesterol side chain oxidase, cholesterol hydroxylase and beta hydroxyl steroid dehydrogenase activity were detected in high levels in the patient population of schizophrenia, autism and epilepsy.
-The archaeal cholesterol catabolising enzymes were actinide dependent.
-The archaea can undergo magnetite and calcium carbonate mineralization and can exist as calcified nanoforms25.
-This leads to a cholesterol depleted state and hypocholesterolemic syndrome in patients with schizophrenia, autism and epilepsy.
+Thus archaeal cholesterol oxidase, cholesterol aromatase, cholesterol side chain oxidase, cholesterol hydroxylase and beta hydroxyl steroid dehydrogenase activity were detected in high levels in the patient population of endomyocardial fibrosis, Alzheimer's disease, multiple sclerosis, non-Hodgkin's lymphoma, metabolic syndrome x with cerebrovascular thrombosis and coronary artery disease, schizophrenia, autism, seizure disorder, Creutzfeldt Jakob disease and acquired immunodeficiency syndrome.
+The archaeal cholesterol catabolizing enzymes were actinide dependent.
+The archaea can undergo magnetite and calcium carbonate mineralization and can exist as calcified nanoforms.
+This leads to a cholesterol depleted state and hypocholesterolemic syndrome in patients with schizophrenia, malignancy, metabolic syndrome x, autoimmune disease and neuronal degeneration.

-Low cholesterol has been related to schizophrenia, autism and epilepsy.
-Low cholesterol is detected in patients with schizophrenia, autism and epilepsy.
+Low cholesterol has been related to multiple systemic diseases.
+Low cholesterol is detected in patients with autism and schizophrenia.
+Low cholesterol is also associated with neuronal degenerations like Alzheimer's disease and Parkinson's disease.
 Cholesterol is required for the formation of synaptic connectivity in neuronal cultures.
-Depletion of cholesterol from the brain results in loss of synaptic connectivity in multiple neuronal circuits contributing to neuropsychiatric disorders.
-Cholesterol is required for contact inhibition.
-Absence of cholesterol results in loss of contact inhibition and uncontrolled and disordered cell proliferation.
-Low cholesterol has been related to immune activation crucial in schizophrenia, autism and epilepsy10-17.
+Depletion of cholesterol from the brain results in loss of synaptic connectivity in multiple neuronal circuits contributing to neuropsychiatric disorders and neuronal degeneration.
+Low cholesterol has also been related to malignancy.
+Cholesterol is required for contact inhibition and uncontrolled cell proliferation.
+Low cholesterol has been related to autoimmune disease.10-17

 The gut endotoxins and lipopolysaccharides are absorbed along with fat producing the syndrome of metabolic endotoxaemia.
 The endotoxins and lipopolysaccharides can combine with lipoproteins and are detoxified.
 Metabolic endotoxaemia produces chronic immune activation and generation of superantigens.
-This has been related to the genesis of autoimmunity important in schizophrenia, autism and epilepsy.
+This has been related to the genesis of autoimmune disease.
 Metabolic endotoxaemia results in immune activation and generation of TNF alpha which modulates the insulin receptor producing insulin resistance.
-Insulin resistance is related to schizophrenia, autism and epilepsy.
-Metabolic endotoxaemia has been related to schizophrenia, autism and epilepsy.
+Insulin resistance is related to metabolic syndrome x and vascular thrombosis.
+Metabolic endotoxaemia has been related to neuronal degenerations like Alzheimer's disease and Parkinson's disease.
 Metabolic endotoxaemia related chronic immune activation drives the retroviral state.
-Human endogenous retroviruses have been related to schizophrenia, autism and epilepsy.
-Metabolic endotoxaemia can induce NFKB which can drive oncogene activation crucial in schizophrenia, autism and epilepsy.
-Thus hypocholesterolemia leads to non-detoxification of endotoxins and lipopolysaccharides resulting in schizophrenia, autism and epilepsy10-17.

-Infections have been related to schizophrenia, autism and epilepsy.
+Metabolic endotoxaemia can induce NFKB which can drive malignant cell transformation.
+Thus leads non-detoxification endotoxins hypocholesterolemia to of and lipopolysaccharides resulting in metabolic syndrome x, neuronal degenerations and autoimmune disease.10-17 and nocardiosis has been related to Parkinson's disease.
+Chlamydial infection and actinomycosis has been related to Alzheimer's disease.
+Clostridial infection has been related to motor neuron disease.
+Atypical mycobacterial infection had been related to malignancy like lymphoma.
+Staphylococal infections have been related to carcinoma of the breast.
+Gut bacterial infections had been related to rheumatoid disease.
 Toxoplasmosis has been related to schizophrenia.
-Gut bacteria with increase in gut firmicutes and decrease in bacteroides have been related to insulin resistance important in schizophrenia, autism and epilepsy.
-Chlamydial infections have been related to schizophrenia, autism and epilepsy.
-Low cholesterol leads to lack of lipoprotein binding to endotoxins10-17.
-The endotoxins and lipopolysaccharides are not detoxified.
+Gut bacteria with increase in gut firmicutes and decrease in bacteroides have been related to metabolic syndrome x.
+Chlamydial infections have been related to vascular disease.
+Low cholesterol leads to lack of lipoprotein binding to endotoxins.10-17 The endotoxins and lipopolysaccharides are not detoxified.